 If the classification process indicates that the worker is best considered an “independent contractor,” Procom will become the “Agency of Record” for that worker, handling payments and invoicing.
 The worker takes responsibility for their own taxes and other obligations.

-We apply rigorous classification tests: Our reputation with tax authorities, as well as with our clients, depends on our being able to determine how their contract workers – either independent contractors or employees – should be classified.
+We apply rigorous classification tests during onboarding and check for reclassification concerns throughout the worker's assignment.
+Our reputation with tax authorities, as well as with our clients, depends on our being able to determine how their contract workers – either independent contractors or employees – should be classified.
 Our VERIFICATION process includes a rigorous and well-planned system for onboarding and evaluating each and every pre-identified worker.

-This entire process is ISO certified to make sure that each step is verified along the way, which in an audit situation helps the tax authorities see that correct procedure was followed.
+Our entire process is ISO certified to ensure that each step is subject to ongoing improvements, so that during an audit the tax authorities can see that the correct procedure was followed.

-We strive to stay up to date with changes: Because contractor classification is so key to the success of our company, we make every effort to stay up to date.
-This includes being well informed on the legislative climate, consulting with the best legal and HR advisors, and ensuring our process is in step with the changes, so you don’t have to.
+Since contractor classification is key to the success of our company, we make every effort to stay up to date.
+We endeavor to be well informed on the current legislature, consult with the best legal and HR advisors, and ensure our process is in step with the changes, so you don’t have to.